phipsgabler/probability-ir/README.md

 As far as I see it, the lowest common denominator of all PPLs consists of

 1. General Julia code: this can most conveniently be represented like normal Julia IR with SSA statements, branches, and blocks
-2. "Sampling statements": tildes, or assumptions/observations in Turing parlance, which relate names or values to distributions in an immutable way -- "write once" assignment with special semantic meaning
+2. "Sampling statements": tildes, or assumptions/observations in Turing parlance, which relate names or values to distributions in an immutable way
-3. Variable names, which may be "complex", like containing indexing, fields, link functions, etc., that can be identified in a structured way
+3. Variable names, which may be "complex", like containing indexing, fields, link functions, etc., that can be identified/analyzed in a structured way

 So my idea was to just combine all that into an IR-like syntax.